Uli Hoeneß

 Ulrich "Uli" Hoeneß (/de/; born 5 January 1952) is a German football executive and former professional player who played as a forward.
 He played for West Germany at one World Cup and two European Championships, winning one tournament of each competition.
 During his playing career, he was primarily associated with Bayern Munich, where he won three Bundesliga titles and three European Cups.

-Hoeneß later served as Bayern Munich's general manager and eventually as the club's president from 2009 to 2014 and from 2016 to 2019.
-In 2014, he pleaded guilty to tax evasion, ultimately serving 18 months in prison for the offense.
+Hoeneß later served as Bayern Munich's general manager for 30 years until 2009 and eventually as the club's president from 2009 to 2014 and from 2016 to 2019.
+In 2014, he pleaded guilty to tax evasion, ultimately serving 18 months in prison for the offence.

 Early life and education

-Hoeneß was born in Ulm, Württemberg-Baden.
+Ulrich Hoeneß was born on 5 January 1952 in Ulm, Württemberg-Baden, West Germany.
 He grew up in a conservative, Catholic-influenced family as the son of master butcher Erwin Hoeneß and his wife, Paula, in Ulm.
 He attended the Hans-Multscher-Grundschule before transferring to the Schubart-Gymnasium, both located in Ulm.
 Along with his younger brother Dieter, who also later became a professional footballer and manager, he began playing football in the youth department of VfB Ulm.
 He later transferred to TSG Ulm 1846 (now SSV Ulm 1846).
 At the age of 15, he became captain of the DFB's school selection team.
 During training camps of the South German A-Youth team at the Schöneck sports school in Baden, he shared a room with Paul Breitner for the first time.
 A close friendship developed between the player from the Baden-Württemberg youth selection and the player from the Bavaria selection.
 Later, they moved into their first shared apartment in the Munich district of Trudering.
 In 1971, Hoeneß graduated from the Schubart-Gymnasium in Ulm.
 He was exempted from military service because wearing a combat helmet caused him head and knee pain.

 Hoeneß graduated with an average grade of 2.4.
 Initially, he intended to study business administration in the winter semester of 1971–72.
-At the time, to be admitted to this program at Ludwig Maximilian University of Munich, applicants needed an average grade of at least 3.0.
+At the time, to be admitted to this program at LMU Munich, applicants needed an average grade of at least 3.0.
 However, non-Bavarian applicants were penalized with a one-grade reduction.
 As a result, Hoeneß was unable to study this subject there (though he could elsewhere).
 He decided to study English and history for teaching instead but dropped out after two semesters.